On average, people spend up to 90% of their time indoors, and indoor air can be two and a half times as polluted as outdoor air.

 In the case of air cleaners, we test the product in an environmentally-controlled chamber, using test dust that contains allergens.
 It is important that the air cleaner can remove allergens from the air, and that these are captured in the filter of the air cleaner.
 Different allergens act differently in the air, because they have different sizes and features.
 Our standard addresses these issues.

-Our air cleaner standard is one of 46 standards in the asthma & allergy friendly® Certification Program, covering appliances, bedding products, air filters, building products, and services that can have an impact on the indoor air environment.
+Our air cleaner standard is one of over 50 standards in the asthma & allergy friendly® Certification Program, covering appliances, bedding products, air filters, building products, and services that can have an impact on the indoor air environment.
 You can explore the air cleaner standard in more detail using the menu on the left, or use the links above to explore other standards.

 Brand Promises for Healthier Home: An Interview with Ingersoll Rand